TechMav75/SlimeVRTracker/README.md

 # SlimeVRTracker

-Carrier board for the SlimeVR Tracker
+This is for the carrier board for the SlimeVR Tracker at https://docs.slimevr.dev/